mimblewimble/grin-rfcs/text/0004-full-wallet-lifecycle.md

 ECDH will use secp256k1 for key agreement.

 Encryption of JSON-RPC requests and responses will be performed using AEAD in GCM mode with 128-bit tags, 96 bit nonces, a 16 byte suffix length and an empty vector for the additional data.
-A 12 byte nonce will be applied in the encryption and included in each request/response to use o n the decrypting side.
+A 12 byte nonce will be applied in the encryption and included in each request/response to use on the decrypting side.

 Encrypted requests and responses will be exchanged in valid JSON-RPC calls with the method "encrypted_request_v3" (with 'v3' here denoting the version of the API).
 They will have the following form: